Majoburo/Diagnosis/README.md

 [Examples](https://github.com/Majoburo/GWHET-obs/edit/master/README.md#Examples)

-Listener

-Submiter
-HETDEX observation tools for a GW event

 ## Overview
 `DIAGNOSIS` is a low latency HET observation planner for GW events. `DIAGNOSIS` is a modular code that will: